Robert Benoist: Capture and escape

-Robert Benoist had not been at the chateau during the German raid.
+Benoist had not been at the chateau during the German raid.
 Hearing of the raid, he went into hiding, but attempted to find out what had happened.
 The German SD intercepted one of his phone calls and learned that he was at the Place Gambetta in Paris.
 On 4 August, Benoist was apprehended by three Germans as he was leaving a telephone booth.
 While he was being driven to SD headquarters, he managed to open a door on the moving automobile, push a German out the door, jump out of the auto, and disappear into the crowd on the busy street.
 Benoist took refuge in the apartment of a friend.
 With the Germans closing in on him, Benoist escaped over the roofs of neighboring buildings.
 Entering one building, a night watchman recognised him as the famous race car driver and said, "You look as though you could use a drink."
 Benoist and the watchman shared a drink and then Benoist continued his flight.
 Benoist next took refuge for twelve days in the apartment of his secretary, Stella Tayssedre, who kept him informed of what she knew of the German search for him.

 Benoist's plight as a fugitive was not unique.
 The Germans were capturing many SOE agents and hundreds of their French supporters during the summer of 1943.
 Benoist got in touch with Henri Dericourt, SOE's air movements officer in France (and later believed to be a double agent working also for the Germans).
 Dericourt arranged for a Royal Air Force Lockheed Hudson to land secretly on a farm field near Angers on the night of 19 August to pick up Benoist and nine SOE agents who were also on the run.
 Benoist took a train to the village of Briollay (near Angers), walked three miles to the farm field, waited in the darkness for the plane to arrive, and joined the other SOE agents in boarding the plane for the flight to England.
 They arrived safely.